danielo515/generator-tw5-plugin/README.md

 * `build`: Generates a non minified version of the plugin on the dist folder and bundles the plugin
 * `build:production`: Same as `build` but with code minification
-* `build:index"`: Creates a tiddlywiki file containing your plugin and your presentation tiddlers.
+* `build:index`: Creates a tiddlywiki file containing your plugin and your presentation tiddlers.
 Useful for publishing.
 * `docs`: Generates documentation from your plugin's Javascript code using JsDocs
 * `start`: Starts a tiddlywiki server at http://localhost:8080.
 Useful for testing your project before publishing, or generating the demo tiddlers.
 You can run this script directly just by doing `npm start`.